Summer Camp Programs

 area!
 Rifle, Shotgun and Archery merit badges for those on

 the advancement trail.
 Take part in special events and contests all week long.
-Venturers and adult leaders can take part in the Handgun Shoot 'N Eat complete with a variety of handguns to shoot and dinner.
+Venturers and adult leaders can take part in the weekly pistol shoot complete with a variety of .22 caliber handguns.

 Trading Post Offers snacks, drinks,